 What to serve with these Keto Cast Iron Skillet Pork Chops?

 This recipe includes a super creamy and velvety pan sauce.
 So, I enjoyed this dish with a simple green vegetable.
 In fact, I purchased green beans in a steam bag, microwaved them for 5 minutes and topped them with butter, salt, and pepper.
 This way, the vegetables were done when my meat was finished resting.
-You might also want to pair this with Easy Sauteed Asparagus.
+Some other possible side dishes are:

 If you’re looking for a full list of keto-friendly vegetables or want to learn more about the carbs in different kinds of vegetables, then you can read more about that here.